dat-ecosystem-archive/DEPs/proposals/0000-session-data-extension.md

 # Drawbacks
 [drawbacks]: #drawbacks

-This DEP may present privacy concerns, as it may be used to track users in a similar fashion to HTTP Cookies.
+- This DEP may present privacy concerns, as it may be used to track users in a similar fashion to HTTP Cookies.
+- The payload of the `'session-data'` message is not authenticated in any way.
+If a public key is sent, proof of ownership of the private key is not provided.
+The lack of trust must be considered by applications which leverage the data.
+- If the recipient of the `'session-data'` message is not authenticated (as is currently the case in all Dat replication connections) the client will not know who is receiving the payload and may broadcast sensitive information.

 # Rationale and alternatives